 Live shows are what have kept the Paladins around for this long: “We thrive on the sweat and the energy that our crowds create,” says the band.
 The Paladins play their music to admirers who represent a wide cross-section of music fans, from retro-‘50s fans to blues junkies to rock and rollers.

-As of 2010, ex-Paladin Dave Gonzalez plays Texas funk with his new band the Stone River Boys.
-Co-founding bassist Thomas Yearsley - whose ex-wife is blues belter Candye Kane - runs Thunderbird Studio located on Wisconsin Avenue in Oceanside.
+As of 2010, ex-Paladin Dave Gonzalez was playing Texas funk with his new band the Stone River Boys.
+Co-founding bassist Thomas Yearsley - whose ex-wife is blues belter Candye Kane - was running Thunderbird Studio located on Wisconsin Avenue in Oceanside.

 In August 2010, Yearsley was injured by a train while trying to get his dog off the tracks.
 He was Life-Flighted away to Scipps Hospital with a broken leg and other injuries.
 He recovered, and various benefit performances by local friends and supporters helped pay the hospital bills.

 The December 10, 2011 Paladins reunion show in Austin Texas included guests Dave Alvin (the Blasters), cancer survivor Nick Curran, local siren Laura Chavez, Candye Kane, and her ex-husband Thomas Yearsley (who was hit by a train not long ago).